kelsi2/kelsi2/README.md

 I'm Kelsi, a full stack web developer, open to work!

-- 🔭 I'm currently working on building a blog.
+- 🔭 I'm currently working with BCCH Digital Lab on some very cool projects!
-- 🌱 I’m currently learning Ruby and Ruby on Rails.
+- 🌱 I’m currently learning data structures and algorithms.
 - 📫 How to reach me:
   - [@KelsiDev on Twitter](https://twitter.com/KelsiDev)
   - [Connect with me on LinkedIn](https://www.linkedin.com/in/kelsi-dev/)